pop-os/docs/src/config-hardware/displays.md

 ### Resolution

 Resolution is the number of length-by-width pixels used to render content on a display.
 Higher resolution values provide finer image detail.
 The options available for this setting are dependant on the resolutions supported by your display.
-A display's native resolution is the actual number of pixels available on the display, and will provide the clearest possible image.
+A display's native resolution (usually the maximum possible setting) is the actual number of pixels available on the display, and will provide the clearest possible image.

 ### Refresh Rate

 Refresh rate refers to the number of times per second that the image is updated on the display.
 A higher refresh rate will make the motion of objects on the screen appear smoother.
-The available refresh rate options depend on the refresh rates supported by your display.
+The available refresh rate options depend on the refresh rates supported by your display.Some displays or connectors support different refresh rates for different resolutions (e.g. a higher refresh rate can be achieved with a lower resolution.)

 ### Scale